SAP-samples/teched2022-DA161/exercises/ex1/README.md

 🚩 Press CTRL + S to save your story.

-🚩 To ensure that we are comparing 22 Plan with 22 Actual instead of Actual financial data for all years, let's add a filter so that we are setting a date range for 2022 values only.
+🚩 To ensure that we are comparing 22 Plan with 22 Actual instead of Actual financial data for all years, let's add a filter so that we are setting a date range for 2022 values only (and only through the current period).

 51. Click **+ Add Filters**